 The Ilizarov minifixator is a useful device in various areas of hand surgery.
-Its clinical usefulness was demonstrated in the treatment of fractures (open fracture, comminuted fracture, fracture adjacent to the joint), joint contractures, malunion of fractures, and pathological fractures caused by enchondroma.
-It was also used with good results in bone lengthening and the temporary traction of joints.
-Use of the Ilizarov minifixator is an effective and noninvasive method and is highly recommended for selected cases.
+Its clinical usefulness was demonstrated in the treatment of fractures (open and comminuted fractures, fracture adjacent to the joint), malunion of fractures, pathological fractures caused by enchondroma and joint contractures, It was also used with good results in bone lengthening and the temporary traction of the joints.
+Use of the Ilizarov minifixator is an effective and lessinvasive method and is highly recommended for selected cases.